sergant210/Middlewares/README.md

 ```
 In the next step we need to specify the file name without extension ("global") in the "middlewares_global_middlewares" system setting.
 That's all.

-In the "contexts" property you can specify contexts in which the middleware will be work.
+The "contexts" property is intended to specify contexts in which the middleware will be work.
 ```$php
 // By default the web context is set. public $contexts = array('web');